Welcome to Impact: The Conservation Photography Podcast

 Now, if you don't know me at all, then I should probably do a little resume run down right now just so that you understand who it is that's on the other side of your earbuds.
 So I'm Jaymi and I've been wrapped up in conservation in some way or another since 2008 when I started as an editor at an environmental website.
 Over the 15 years that I worked as an editor and writer, I gained more and more interest in photography and the power of visual storytelling.
 So a few years ago, I bit the bullet and I went full time pro running my own business.
 And under this business, I do quite a few things.

-Of course, there is there is the photography side with assignment photography and image licensing.
-But there's a lot more than I do, because again, I'm am very multi passionate.
+Of course, there is the photography side with assignment photography and image licensing.
+But there's a lot more than I do, because again, I'm very multi-passionate.
 I run ConservationPhotographyCourses.com, which is the first, and only Digital Education platform built specifically for conservation photographers.

 I also run Wild Idea Lab, my membership community.
 This is where conservation visual storytellers, including filmmakers and photographers and artists we all come together and find the resource is on the tools that we need to do our wildest work.